Guns N’ Roses were in turmoil in 1995.

 I was hesitant to start the process, but there was a lot of pressure on us, because even though we’d been touring and filling stadiums for the last three years, somehow we’d lost money.”

-Axl had decided he would like to push Guns into new territory by introducing elements of electronic and industrial rock into their sound, but none of the other members were keen on this idea.
+Axl had decided he would like incorporate elements of electronic and industrial rock into their sound, because of his current fascination with Nine Inch Nails.

 “I can summarize the Guns break-up with three words; Paul.
 Fucking.
 Huge.”